strohitv/splatnet3-token-util/readme.md

 The tokens get stored into a file which can be freely configured, however this project was created specifically to be compatible with [s3s](https://github.com/frozenpandaman/s3s) by frozenpandaman.
 For this reason, the example template file included here is compatible with the s3s config.txt file.

-## QUICK START: running s3s with the provided example files
+## QUICK START GUIDE: running s3s with the provided example files

-An easy way to set up the script to work with s3s is described in [quickstart_s3s_tutorial.md](quickstart_s3s_tutorial.md).
-Please head there if you want to either use this project in combination with s3s.
+An easy way to set up the script to work with s3s is described in [quickstart_s3s_guide.md](quickstart_s3s_guide.md).
+Please head there if you want to use this project in combination with s3s.

 ## Installation